top of page

 Pryde of the X-Men Animated Pilot

-X-Men's first animated feature, later retooled into the iconic '90s series.
+X-Men's first animated feature which was retooled into the iconic '90s animated series.
 Kitty Pryde joins just as Magneto attacks.
-Wolverine is hilariously Australian, setting up Hugh Jackman nicely.
-Was adapted into the hit Konami Arcade game.
+In a hilarious coincidence, Wolverine is Australian, forshadowing Hugh Jackman.
+It was even adapted into the hit Konami Arcade game.

 Premiere: Sep 16, 1989